 NEXT WEEK:

-- First, on lanes 15&16, 1st-place 2 Tall Asians, 2 Short Whites will compete against 2nd-place Joey's B*tches.
+- First, on lanes 15&16, 1st-place 2 Tall Asians, 2 Short Whites will chill with 2nd-place Joey's B*tches.
 The White Asians are expected to tank their averages considerably, but split the series with the B*tches; while the B*tches are forecast to see their team average take a dive while they keep the series tied.

-- Moving to lanes 17&18, 4th-place Recreation Intoxication will meet with 3rd-place Got Carpio?.
-Recreation might drop their averages like a brick, but split the series with Got Carpio?; while Got Carpio? ought to see their team average take a dive while they keep the series tied.
+- Moving to lanes 17&18, 4th-place Recreation Intoxication will face 3rd-place Got Carpio?.
+Recreation might have the bottom drop out of their averages, but split the series with Got Carpio?; while Got Carpio? ought to see their team average take a dive while they keep the series tied.

-- Finally, on lanes 19&20, 6th-place T.R.O.T.B. will test their mettle against 5th-place The Bowling Stones.
-T.R.O.T.B. is predicted to have their averages plummet, but split the series with the Stones; while the Stones are anticipated to see their team average take a dive while they keep the series tied.
+- Finally, on lanes 19&20, 6th-place T.R.O.T.B. will challenge 5th-place The Bowling Stones.
+T.R.O.T.B. is predicted to see their averages fall off a cliff, but split the series with the Stones; while the Stones are anticipated to see their team average take a dive while they keep the series tied.

 THIS WEEK'S MVB